rahulg603/mtSwirl/README.md

 Gupta, R., Kanai, M., Durham, T. J., Tsuo, K., McCoy, J. G., Chinnery, P. F., Karczewski, K. J., Calvo, S. E., Neale, B. M., & Mootha, V. K. (2023).
 Nuclear genetic control of mtDNA copy number and heteroplasmy in humans.
 MedRxiv, 2023.01.19.23284696.
 ```

+### Individual-level data

 Individual level data corresponding to mtDNA copy number (before and after covariate correction) and the post-QC variant callset can be found:

 - For UKB, via the [UKB data showcase](https://biobank.ndph.ox.ac.uk/ukb/).
-- For AoU, as part of the `Nuclear genetic control of mtDNA copy number and heteroplasmy in humans` workspace.
+- For AoU, as part of the `Nuclear genetic control of mtDNA copy number and heteroplasmy in humans` [workspace](https://workbench.researchallofus.org/workspaces/aou-rw-3273c7f0/nucleargeneticcontrolofmtdnacopynumberandheteroplasmyinhumans/data).
 Note that controlled tier access is required to clone this workspace.

+### Summary statistics

 Summary statistics from UKB are available:

-- Via GWAS Catalog, where we have uploaded summary statistics corresponding to our largest analysis for each phenotype, corresponding to cross-ancestry meta-analyses when performed or EUR when no other populations had sufficient N for GWAS.
+- Via GWAS Catalog under ID GCP000614, where we have uploaded summary statistics corresponding to our largest analysis for each phenotype, corresponding to cross-ancestry meta-analyses when performed or EUR when no other populations had sufficient N for GWAS.
 - On Google Cloud Platform, in the `gs://mito-wgs-public-2023` bucket.
 Please note that this is a requester pays bucket.
 This bucket also contains `ukb_b37_b38_lifted_variants.tsv.bgz`, which maps GRCh37 coordinates in the UKB data to GRCh38.
 The summary statistics on GCP correspond to the same data, but are stored using the [Pan UKB schema](https://pan.ukbb.broadinstitute.org/docs/per-phenotype-files#per-phenotype-files).
 These files contain the cross-ancestry meta-analysis as well as per-ancestry association statistics as well (and thus are more comprehensive than those on GWAS Catalog).
 More information on the schema is described in the `README_ukb.md` file located in the `gs://mito-wgs-public-2023` bucket.

-Summary statistics from AoU are available in the `Nuclear genetic control of mtDNA copy number and heteroplasmy in humans` workspace in the same format as UKB summary statistics found on GCP.
+Summary statistics from AoU are available in the `Nuclear genetic control of mtDNA copy number and heteroplasmy in humans` [workspace](https://workbench.researchallofus.org/workspaces/aou-rw-3273c7f0/nucleargeneticcontrolofmtdnacopynumberandheteroplasmyinhumans/data) in the same format as UKB summary statistics found on GCP.
+Note that controlled tier access is required to clone this workspace.

 See Supplementary table 1 for sample size information.

+### AllofUs workspace access

+Please note that at the time of writing, there is no mechanism by which custom workspaces in AoU can be made available to anyone with controlled tier access.
+Thus, we ask that in the interim, any users who desire to work with these data in AoU contact us to be added to the workspace.
+We are committed to making these data automatically available when this mechanism becomes available, and plan to beta-test this functionality when it is possible to do so.

 ## mtSwirl: Reference-aware quantification of mtDNA copy number and heteroplasmy using WGS